baymac/gitlab-branch-source-plugin/README.md

 credentials with the `id` returned by token creator.
 It should be a a 128-bit long UUID-4 string (36 characters).

    ![gitlab-token-creator](docs/img/gitlab-token-creator.png)

+### Configuration as Code

+There is an easier way to setup GitLab Server configuration on your Jenkins server.
+Jenkins Configuration as Code (JCasC) allows you to configure your Jenkins Global Configuration by a simple `yaml` file.

 ### Setting up GitLab for jobs